andrewalexander/lambda-talk/README.md

 On the next step, we want to select API Gateway as our trigger.
 It may pre-populate the API name to LambdaMicroservice or another API from API Gateway (if you have created one previously).
 If that's the case, you can just enter whatever name you'd like for `API name` instead and it will create the API for you with that name.

 Change resource name to `/` - this is what follows at the end of the URL.
-For example, if you wanted `/api/events/id`, you would put `/api/events/` as your resource here.
+For example, if you wanted to POST to `https://your-api-gateway-url-here/DynamoBackend`, you would put `/DynamoBackend` as your resource here.
+The screenshot below shows the `/` endpoint, but the later API Gateway screenshot shows the `DynamoBackend` endpoint as well to reiterate this point.

 Change the Method to `POST`